iMissile/Self.Writing/Notes/DataScience_notes.md

 ## R color palettes
 - COOL! [colorspace: New Tools for Colors and Palettes](http://colorspace.r-forge.r-project.org/reference/index.html)
+- COOL!
+[The hclwizard](http://hclwizard.org/) provides tools for manipulating and assessing colors and palettes based on the underlying colorspace software (available in R and Python).
+It leverages the HCL color space: a color model that is based on human color perception and thus makes it easy to choose good color palettes by varying three color properties: Hue (= type of color, dominant wavelength) - Chroma (= colorfulness) - Luminance (= brightness).
+As shown in the color swatches below each property can be varied while keeping the other two properties fixed.
+- COOL!
+[Polychrome: Qualitative Palettes with Many Colors](https://cran.rstudio.com/web/packages/Polychrome/index.html).
+Tools for creating, viewing, and assessing qualitative palettes with many (20-30 or more) colors.
 - [A Very Palette-able Post](https://rud.is/b/2017/05/21/a-very-pallete-able-post/)
 - [ochRe - Australia themed colour palettes](https://ropensci.org/blog/2017/11/21/ochre/)
 - [Make your own color palettes with paletti](https://edwinth.github.io/blog/paletti/)